 Follow-up with a second fall feeding 6-8 weeks after your first fall fertilization.
 Scotts® Turf Builder® WinterGuard® Fall Lawn Food gives your fall grass the nutrients it needs to store up energy for a healthy spring push, plus helps to break down mulched-up leaves.

 Spruce Up Your Lawn

-When kids play on a lawn that's still hurting from summer heat and drought, it can get damaged.
-If you have bare spots in the lawn (like the one left behind after the kiddie pool is put away), use a product specifically formulated for repairing bare spots like Scotts® EZ Seed® Patch & Repair which is guaranteed to grow grass anywhere (when you give proper care).
+When kids (including the grownup ones) play on a lawn that's still hurting from the summer heat and drought, it can get damaged.
+If you have bare spots in the lawn (like the one left behind by the kiddie pool), use a product specifically formulated for repairing bare spots like Scotts® EZ Seed® Patch & Repair which is guaranteed to grow grass anywhere (when you give proper care).
 To thicken up a thin lawn, use Scotts® Turf Builder® Thick’R Lawn™, which is a 3-in-1 product uniquely formulated to help turn weak, thin grass into a thicker, greener lawn.
 With any seeding project, keep the soil surface moist.
 Try to make it out there for a light watering once a day or as needed until the seedlings have reached a mowing height.